History of blogging

-While the term "blog" was not coined until the late 1990s, the history of blogging starts with several digital precursors to it.
+While the term "blog" was not coined until the late 1990s, the history of blogging can be traced back to several digital precursors.
 Before "blogging" became popular, digital communities took many forms, including Usenet, commercial online services such as GEnie, BiX and the early CompuServe, e-mail lists and Bulletin Board Systems (BBS).
 In the 1990s, Internet forum software, such as WebEx, created running conversations with "threads".
 Threads are topical connections between messages on a metaphorical "corkboard".
-Some have likened blogging to the Mass-Observation project of the mid-20th century.
+Some scholars have likened blogging to the Mass-Observation project of the mid-20th century.

 1983–1993

 Usenet was the primary serial medium included in the original definition of the Internet.
 It features the moderated newsgroup which allowed all posting in a newsgroup to be under the control of an individual or small group.
-Most such newsgroups were simply moderated discussion forums, however, in late 1983, mod.ber, was created, named after and managed by Brian E. Redman; he, and a few associates regularly posted summaries of interesting postings and threads taking place elsewhere on the net.
-Another moderated newsgroup, rec.humor.funny (rec.humor.funny via Google Groups), started on August 7, 1987.
+Most such newsgroups were simply moderated discussion forums, however, in late 1983, mod.ber was created, named after and managed by Brian E. Redman; he, and a few associates regularly posted summaries of interesting postings and threads taking place elsewhere on the net.
+Another moderated newsgroup, rec.humor.funny started on August 7, 1987.
 The group still exists; but is inactive, as no joke has been posted for over five years.

 In the early 1990s, when Tim Berners-Lee coined the term "World Wide Web" and defined the first standards for HTML and URLs, the specifications included "USENET newsgroups for serial publishing and discussions."
+Berners-Lee also created what is considered by Encyclopedia Britannica to be "the first 'blog'" in 1992 to discuss the progress made on creating the World Wide Web and software used for it.